 Microsoft Flight Simulator

-The next iteration of everyone’s favorite flight simulator is supposedly going to launch later this year.
+The next iteration of everyone’s favorite flight simulator is already melting PCs, but apparently it’ll make its way to consoles at some point.
 For the unfamiliar, Microsoft Flight Simulator puts you in the cockpit of everything from light planes to wide-body jets, allowing you to fly across lifelike scenery from the comfort of your living room.
 Flights will not always be relaxing, though, as realistic weather conditions will show up and affect your flights.
 Needless to say, few simulators offer this level of realism.

 - The best Xbox 360 games backward compatible on Xbox One